ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 that the implementation meets all acceptance criteria and does not impede previous features, we create a pull request to merge the branch into main.

-Pull requests has to be peer reviewed and accepted by other team members before it can be resolved, after which, the issues will be moved to the Done section of the project board and the feature branch will be automatically be deleted.
+Pull requests have to be peer reviewed and accepted by other team members before it can be resolved, after which, the issues will be moved to the Done section of the project board and the feature branch will automatically be deleted.

 ## How to make Chirp! work locally
-<redColo>There has to be some documentation on how to come from cloning your project
-to a running system.
-That is, Adrian or Helge have to know precisely what to do in which order.
-Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then.</redColo>

 ### Web-app
 There is a runing version at this [link](https://bdsagroup20chirprazor-hdb4bch7ejb3abbd.northeurope-01.azurewebsites.net)